 Joy, pleasure and freedom are sustainable, deprivation and austerity are not.
 When you eat a healthier diet, quit smoking, exercise, meditate and have more love in your life, then your brain receives more blood and oxygen, so you think more clearly, have more energy, need less sleep.
 Your brain may grow so many new neurons that it could get measurably bigger in only a few months.
 Your face gets more blood flow, so your skin glows more and wrinkles less.
 Your heart gets more blood flow, so you have more stamina and can even begin to reverse heart disease.
 Your sexual organs receive more blood flow, so you may become more potent — similar to the way that circulation-increasing drugs like Viagra work.
 For many people, these are choices worth making — not just to live longer, but also to live better.

-Conventional health insurance supports a medical system built around surgical procedures, drugs and vaccines.
-It does not support your purchases of health promoting nutritious foods or supplements needed for therapy.
-Sick care is actually what medical insurance corporations are designed to support.
-You will not receive financial support from insurance companies to help you build and maintain your good health.
-Real health care is something that you must pay for with your time and money.
+Conventional health insurance supports a medical system that does not profit from health.
+Medical services do play an important role, especally in life-saving emergency care.
+But.
+The medical industry makes it's money from surgical procedures, pharmaceutical drugs, etc. You will not receive financial support from insurance companies to help you build and maintain good health.
+Caring for your health is something that you must pay for with your own time and money.